trongtoannguyen/Reddot-Spring-Boot/docs/DEV.md

 - **Question API**:
     - GET /questions: Gets all the questions on the site.
-    - GET /questions/{id}: Gets a specific question by ID.
+    - GET /questions/{ids}: Gets questions in a list of ids.
         - POST /questions/add: Submit a new question.
         - POST /questions/{id}/comments/add: Add a comment to a question.
         - PUT /questions/{id}/update: Updates a question.
         - DELETE /questions/{id}/delete: Deletes the question identified by ID.

 - **Comment API**:
+    - GET /comments: Get all comments on the site.
-    - GET /comments/{id}: Fetches a comment by ID.
+    - GET /comments/{ids}: Get the comments identified by a set of IDs.

 Authentication is handled via JWT tokens passed in the `Authorization` header.